ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 author_profile: true
 ---

-# Protect Land Rights, Misallocation, and Dead Capital: Evidence from India (Job Market Paper)
+# Protected Land Rights, Misallocation, and Dead Capital: Evidence from India (Job Market Paper)
 *Using a geographic Regression Discontinuity Design, this study examines the long-term impact of protected land rights on the structural transformation of Indigenous Protected Areas (IPAs).
 By analyzing a law that restricts land transfers between targeted and out-groups within IPAs, I explore